 An HSA holds the money in the account, and you get to keep it.
 The money grows tax-deferred.
 Money taken out of the account is tax-free if used for a health-related expense, and tax-qualified Long-Term Care Insurance premiums qualify as an eligible expense.
 Any money left over in these accounts at age 65 gets converted to an IRA.
 The money at that point can be used for anything; however, if used for health-related expenses, including LTC Insurance premiums, the money comes out tax-free.

 Individual Tax Payer Deduction

 Premiums for tax-qualified Long-Term Care Insurance are considered a medical expense on your individual return.
 For people who itemize their tax deductions, medical expenses are deductible to the extent that they exceed the current amount required to meet their Adjusted Gross Income (AGI).

 The yearly maximum deductible amount for each person is based on the person’s attained age at the close of the taxable year (see table for current limits).
 These deductible maximums are indexed and increase each year for inflation.
-Some people may not qualify for a tax deduction when they are younger, but may become eligible as they age.
+Some people may not qualify for a tax deduction when they are younger but may become eligible as they get older.

-This is the same chart used for eligible Health Savings Account payments/reimbursements.
+The same chart used for both eligible Health Savings Account payments/reimbursements and tax deductions.
 However, you can’t take both a tax deduction AND use pre-tax money from your HSA.
 It is either one or the other.
 Again, seek a qualified tax advisor to assist you.

 Long Term Care Insurance Federal Tax-Deductible Limits

-Some States Offer Tax Deductions or Credits in addition to the federal tax incentives that are available, many states offer tax benefits as well.
+Some States Offer Tax Deductions or Credits in addition to the available federal tax incentives; some states offer tax benefits as well.
 Find if your state offers tax incentives here: www.ltcnews.com/resources/states/compare